ahandsel/kintone-for-hackathon/README.md

   </a>
 </p>

 This is a recording from Kintone's React workshop series!
-We go over how to setup a React project and Express server to access data stored in Kintone!
+We go over how to set up a React project and Express server to access data stored in Kintone!

 Code & Slides are available at this GitHub Repo:

 [ahandsel/React_Workshop_by_Kintone](https://github.com/ahandsel/React_Workshop_by_Kintone)

-Clone the codebase & follow along the video to build out the POST functionality!
+Clone the codebase & follow along with the video to build out the POST functionality!
 If you are stuck, check out the [GET_n_POST branch](https://github.com/ahandsel/React_Workshop_by_Kintone/tree/GET_n_POST) with the completed version!

 ---